brechtm/structed_tutorial/editme.rst

 shortcut.
 A new bullet list can be created by starting a paragraph with a hyphen (``-``) and a space, after which you can start entering the list item text.
 Pressing *Enter* at the end of a list item paragraph creates a new list item.
-At this point amyou have three options:
+At this point you have three options:

 1. Enter the text for the new list item paragraph.